Rates and Frequently Asked Questions...

 • Make sure to save a copy or picture of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call the Colorado Division of Insurance at 303-894-7490 or 1-800-930-3745.

-*We are not a Medicaid provider and we are not allowed, by law, to bill for work with an individual covered by Medicaid.
+*We are not Medicaid or Medicare providers and we are not allowed, by law, to bill for work with an individual covered by Medicaid or Medicare.